krontech/chronos-cam-app/doc/testing/VIDEOSAVE.md

     * When the maximum bitrate exceeds 23.59Mbps, the text should read "23.59Mbps @ 1280x1024 60fps"
     * When the maximum bitrate is less than 23.59Mbps, the text should display the selected maximum.
     * The maximum bitrate should be limited to 60Mbps.
-5. Select a maximum bitrate of 20Mbps, and then tap the up and down arrows "saved file framerate" box to adjust the framerate.
+5. Select a maximum bitrate of 30Mbps, and then tap the up and down arrows "saved file framerate" box to adjust the framerate.
     * When the framerate reaches 50fps, the text should display "19.66Mbps @ 1280x1024 50fps"
-    * When the framerate is decreased bewlow 50fps, the displayed framerate should scale down linearly with fps.
+    * When the framerate is decreased below 50fps, the displayed framerate should scale down linearly with fps.
 6. Select a framerate of 30fps.
     * The text should now display "11.80Mbps @ 1280x1024 30fps"
 7. Tap the "close" button to exit the save settings window, and then hit "Save" to record the